-Once a year, a Draft SWMP Report is prepared by the District consultant outlining both structural and non-structural BMPs completed by the District.
-The Draft Annual Report is presented on the stormwater website for District Community to provide comments.
-Comments, as appropriate, are addressed in the Final Annual SWMP Report, which is then reviewed and signed off and transmitted to NYSDEC.
+Once a year, a Draft SWMP Report, prepared by CFE shall outline BMPs completed by the District.
+The Draft Annual Report shall be presented on the stormwater website for District to provide comments.
+Comments, as appropriate, shall be addressed in the Final Annual SWMP Report, which shall be reviewed and signed off by the Superintendent and transmitted to NYSDEC.